Norman McLaren: Legacy

 McLaren is remembered for his experiments with image and sound as he developed a number of groundbreaking techniques for combining and synchronizing animation with music.
+Emilio Martí López argues that McLaren’s homosexuality can be found in his experimental animation, observing that his techniques of abstract and experimental animation avoid the gender binary.

 The National Film Board honoured McLaren by naming its Montreal head office building the Norman McLaren Building.
 The Montreal borough of Saint-Laurent, which is home to the NFB, has also honoured McLaren by naming a borough district after him.

 In 1979, the new Edinburgh Filmhouse included two seats dedicated to McLaren and Grierson.

 In 2006, McLaren was the subject of a short animated documentary McLaren's Negatives.
 Also in 2006, the Film Board marked the 65th anniversary of NFB animation with an international retrospective of McLaren's restored classics and a new DVD box set of his complete works.

 In June 2013, the NFB released an iTunes app entitled "McLaren's Workshop," allowing users to create their own films using animation techniques utilized by McLaren and providing access to over fifty of his films.

 In June 2018, Robert Lepage, principal dancer Guillaume Côté and the National Ballet of Canada staged a ballet entitled Frame by Frame, based on McLaren's life and work.

+Filmmaker George Lucas has cited McLaren as an influence on his own work.

+In 2024, UK independent record label Phantom Limb and Canadian independent record label We Are Busy Bodies collaborated on a release of McLaren's musical compositions for film, making the soundtracks publicly available for the first time.